Sonobeat Milestones II: The '70s +

 Phoenix sessionsFebruary 4 & 8, 1971

-Sandwiched inbetween the Genesee sessions, Austin rock band Phoenix records its original songs Changes and I Found Love at Sonobeat's Western Hills Drive studio in northwest Austin.
+Sandwiched between the Genesee sessions, Austin rock band Phoenix records its original songs Changes and I Found Love at Sonobeat's Western Hills Drive studio in northwest Austin.
 A notable founding member of the band is Leonard Arnold, a former member of Lavender Hill Express, who will go on to become a major force in Austin's progressive counry movement in the years immediately following his stint in Phoenix.

 Genesee sessionsFebruary 11 & 14, 1971

 Genesee finishes two additional original songs that it began recording on February 2nd at Sonobeat's Western Hills Drive studio in northwest Austin.
 Both songs remain untitled and unreleased.